This project will begin in the spring of 2022.

 - Alternating single-lane closures in place 24/7.
 Traffic signals will be used after working hours.

 - Flaggers will be used during most of the project

-- A lane on SH 119 may be closed to accommodate the retaining wall work.
+- A lane on SH 119 will be closed during working hours to accommodate the retaining wall work.